anuj1611/aws-serverless-crud-api/README.md

 3. Endpoint → Enter your email address (the one you want alerts on)
 4. Check your inbox and click **Confirm subscription**

-Once confirmed, your status will show as **Confirmed** in the SNS dashboard.
+Once confirmed, the status will show as **Confirmed** in the SNS dashboard.

 ---
 <img width="1919" height="969" alt="Screenshot 2025-11-01 233845" src="https://github.com/user-attachments/assets/fa84201a-d03b-4649-8521-825341555b7f" />